Are you not sure if your baby is just crying or actually suffering with colic?

 - Tobacco exposure = Several studies also show that mums who smoke during or after pregnancy are more likely to have a baby with colic.
 Second-hand smoke can also cause problems.
 Though there is a link, it is still unclear how cigarette smoke can cause colic.
 The bottom line for many reasons is don’t smoke or let anyone else smoke around your baby during pregnancy or after birth.

-The MAM anti colic bottle has a vented base, which prevents air bubbles mixing with breast-milk or formula and has proved to reduce colic in 80% of babies who use it.
-The MAM Teat, which is made of silk silicone, is silky soft to feel as familiar to mum as possible, and has a 94% baby acceptance rate.
+The MAM Easy Start Anti Colic Bottle has a vented base, which prevents air bubbles mixing with breast-milk or formula and has proved to reduce colic in 80% of babies who use it.
+The MAM Teat, which is made of skin soft silicone, is silky soft to feel as familiar to mum as possible, and has a 94% baby acceptance rate.

-You can get a free sample MAM anti colic bottle and soother on the MAM online shop by using the code: TRYMEFREE
+Did you know you can get a free sample MAM bottle and soother from the MAM online shop?
+Use the code: TRYMEFREEBLOG at the cart.